UConn Since 2006

 Primary Investigator: Martin Cherniack MD, MPH

 Correctional officers have been a relatively understudied working population, but they are an important segment of the public safety workforce.
 Their job tasks, while often sedentary, are psychologically stressful and interspersed with emergency responses that often produce injuries.
 Working third shift and frequent mandatory overtime are common requirements, especially for new officers.
-There is an urgent need for evidence-based interventions to improve correctional officer safety, health and well-being.
+There is an urgent need for evidence-based interventions to improve correctional officer safety, health, and well-being.

-The HITEC I and HITEC II studies of CPH-NEW (2006-2016) helped to establish national recognition of these issues and their health risks, using a NIOSH Total Worker Health® perspective.
-HITEC III (2016-2021) featured participatory Design Teams of supervisors, corrections officers, and correctional healthcare workers, who were charged with designing, implementing, and evaluating interventions.
-They were successful at sustaining interventions in physical space redesign, mental health training, and structured stress reduction spaces and practices.
+The HITEC I and HITEC II studies of CPH-NEW (2006-2016) helped to establish national recognition of these issues and their health risks, using a Total Worker Health®â€¯perspective.
+HITEC III (2016-2021) featured participatory Design Teams (DTs) of supervisors, corrections officers, and correctional healthcare workers, who designed, implemented, and evaluated interventions.
+Interventions included physical space redesign, mental health trainings, and stress reduction spaces and practices.
 HITEC has become a national model for best practices in supporting the health of corrections staff.

 For a closer look at the research, read the published article on HITEC's history